ckamps/2232-defiance/content/01-the-property.md

 ## Specimen Trees

-A series of specimen trees provide year-round character to the main portion of the property.
+A mix of evergreen, flowering, and deciduous specimen trees provide year round character to the property.

 | | |
 |-|-|